PM addresses D-8 Istanbul Summit; seeks enhanced Pak-D8 members trade, economic partnerships

-With focus on upgrading its communications, energy infrastructure, and enhancing regional connectivity under the China-Pakistan Economic Corridor (CPEC), Pakistan on Friday sought enhanced trade and economic partnerships with D-8 member states through stronger rail, road, air and sea links ,a win-win for all.
+ISTANBUL, Oct 20 (APP): With focus on upgrading its communications, energy infrastructure, and enhancing regional connectivity under the China-Pakistan Economic Corridor (CPEC), Pakistan on Friday sought enhanced trade and economic partnerships with D-8 member states through stronger rail, road, air and sea links ,a win-win for all.

 “Connectivity-led growth is a good example of South-South cooperation.
 We seek similar partnerships with D-8 member states – through road and rail routes, where possible, but also through stronger air and sea connections,” Prime Minister Shahid Khaqan Abbasi said while addressing the opening session of 9th D-8 Summit being hosted by Turkey in this historic city.